nkohari/jwalk/README.md

 cls clears the screen
 exit quit jwalk
 help shows this help message
-key sexamines the keys of an object node ls examines a single node quit quit jwalk
+keys examines the keys of an object node ls examines a single node quit quit jwalk
 ```